YJesus/Unhide-NG/README.txt

 // Using
 // -----
-You MUST be root to use unhide-linux and unhide-tcp.
+You MUST be root to use unhide-linux, unhide-gids and unhide-tcp.

 Examples:
- # ./unhide-linux  -vo quick reverse
- # ./unhide-linux  -vom procall sys
+ # ./unhide-linux --brute
  # ./unhide_rb
+ # ./unhide-gids --files-gids-stat

  # ./unhide-tcp  -flov
  # ./unhide-tcp  -flovs